macloo/github-howto-and-github-desktop/git_branches/README.md

 ### 2. Create a new file inside the new branch

-Using Atom (or any text editor), create a new empty file **inside your repo** and save it **inside your repo**.
+1. Using Atom (or any text editor), create a new empty file **inside your repo** and save it **inside your repo**.
 Name it something that stands out, like FOOBAR.

-Take a look at your Finder or File Explorer, at the window containing your repo files.
+2. Take a look at your Finder or File Explorer, at the window containing your repo files.
 You should see FOOBAR there, as you would expect.

+3. In your GitHub Desktop app, *commit* FOOBAR.

+### 3. Change branches

+1. Click the “Current Branch” button to open the Branches list.

+2. Click *master* in that list.

+3. Notice the middle button, “Current Branch” &mdash; now is says *master*.

+4. Look at your Finder or File Explorer, at the window containing your repo files.

 ## See branches in the GitHub app